 Briggs was educated in Minnesota.
 He worked as a printer and newspaper editor before coming to North Dakota and was prosperous enough to also engage domestic servants for his family.
 He and his wife, the former Nannie R. Meek (b.
 July 1858), were married on July 12, 1877 in Howard Lake, Minnesota.
 They moved to Mandan in 1881 where Briggs found work as a bookkeeper.

-He went on to work in real estate and eventually received the appointment as postmaster for Mandan.
+Frank Briggs went on to work in real estate and eventually received the appointment as postmaster for Mandan.
 He was elected as Morton County's treasurer in 1886 and served eight years.
-Briggs was elected to his first state-wide office as North Dakota State Auditor in 1894.
+Briggs was also honored by the Masonic Lodge of North Dakota by being elected its Grand Treasurer in June 1891.
+Briggs was elected to his first state-wide political office as North Dakota State Auditor in 1894.
 He had lobbied hard the Republician party to be renominated for the auditor's office, but was drafted to run for governor.

-In 1896, Frank Briggs was elected the fifth Governor of North Dakota on the Republican ticket and succeeded Governor Roger Allin.
+In 1896 at the age of 38, Frank Briggs was elected as the fifth Governor of North Dakota with 55.6% of the popular vote and succeeded Governor Roger Allin.
 He understood the financial resources of the State and with his prior business and State Auditor experience, he was well prepared to administer its affairs.
 During Briggs' administration, a general railway law was passed that regulated the transportation of passengers and freight.
 A general revenue law was also passed.
 Many of its provisions had been suggested by Briggs.

 During Briggs' brief tenure as governor, the North Dakota National Guard emerged as an experienced fighting force, and distiguished itself in the Philippine Insurrection.
 In the 19th century, the nation's military practice allowed for two typed of armies.
 The first was the regular army which existed for peacetime duties.
 During times of war, this army would be supplemented with volunteer citizen soldiers.
 Without a strong central War Department, States bore the responsibility of raising this volunteer army in times of crisis.